Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 Finally the tool does not offer a temporary layer as result like (again) so many of the core plugins.
 Temporary layers would be an advantage when the sampling of points is a step within a workflow that aims for example to achieve the overall distribution of a position property measured on all measurement points.
 Here one just unnecessarily stores data, of an intermediate value.

-#### Error messages
+#### Communication with the user

 Testing shows, that there are error messages as well as warnings.
-Errors encompasses wrong or missing choices concerning the layers to be matched or identical fieldnames.
-A warning is given when layers of different coordination reference systems are concerned.
-As it is warning you can override this, which allows seamless working with data that might have false metadata.
-And short phrases as status support the user in solving errors and problems.
+Errors encompass wrong or missing choices concerning the layers to be matched or identical fieldnames.
+A warning is given when layers of different coordination reference systems are used.
+As it is only warning it is possible to override the message.
+This allows seamless working with data that might have false metadata.
+Short status messages support the user in solving errors and problems.

 #### Performance and Robustness